Torus actions on Alexandrov 4-spaces: Abstract

 \section{Abstract}

 We obtain an equivariant classification for orientable, closed, four-dimensional Alexandrov spaces admitting an isometric torus action.
 This generalizes the equivariant classification of Orlik and Raymond of closed four-dimensional manifolds with torus actions.
+Moreover, we show that such Alexandrov spaces are equivariantly homeomorphic to $4$-dimensional Riemannian orbifolds with isometric $\soso$-actions.
 We also obtain a partial homeomorphism classification.